ibm-cloud-docs/power-iaas/managing-spp.md

 [Off-premises]{: tag-blue}

-In a {{site.data.keyword.powerSys_notm}} on cloud user-defined SPP, you can set the core-to-virtual core ratio to 1:3.
+In a {{site.data.keyword.powerSys_notm}} user-defined SPP, you can set the core-to-virtual core ratio to 1:3.
 Using the 1:3 ratio, you can deploy Oracle licensing use cases without purchasing a dedicated host.
 Note the following limitations when your use core-to-virtual core ratio:

 * You can set the ratio only on a user-defined SPP.
 * For non-dedicated hosts on Power10, you can increase the limit of core-to-virtual core ratio to 1:3 for entitled capacities less than or equal to 2.